how do prenups and postnups work

 But that wasn’t the end of the prenup talk.
 After Rick addressed the caller’s concerns, Sarah turned the conversation to Justin Bieber and his situation.

-He didn’t actually sign a prenuptial agreement, but so what about the possibility of a postnup?
+He didn’t sign a prenuptial agreement, but what about the possibility of a postnuptial agreement?

 Sarah: “Let me ask one more question about that prenup.
 Justin Bieber, he’s worth a lot more [than his new wife], can he come to you and get a postnup?
 Is it easy to file?”